-Pinpads are electronic devices used in a debit or credit based transaction.
-Many people no longer carry cash with them, so they are critical to a business’s POS system.
-Pinpads have hardware and software security features that ensure that security keys and PIN numbers are erased immediately in the event of someone tampering with the device.
-There are also standards required by the payment card industry that pinpads must meet to ensure adequate security.
-And, as you can read below, pinpads are required to accept Apple Pay.
+PIN Pads are electronic devices used in a debit or credit transaction.
+Most people don't carry cash, so they are critical to a business’ POS system.
+PIN Pads have hardware and software security features that ensure the security keys and PIN numbers are erased immediately in the event of someone tampering with the device.
+There are also standards required by the payment card industry that PIN Pads must meet to ensure adequate security.
+And, as you'll read below, PIN Pads are required to accept Apple Pay.

-Can I accept debit cards without a pinpad?
+Can I accept debit cards without a PIN Pads?

-There is a common misconception that if a customer doesn't have pinpads, some customers won't be able to pay them.
-This is simply untrue.
-There are very few debit cards that are issued without a visa or a mastercard logo.
-The Visa Mastercard logo will allow the merchant to run the transaction as a credit card rather than a debit card
+There is a common misconception that, if a merchant doesn't have PIN Pads, some customers won't be able to pay them.
+There are very few debit cards that are issued without a Visa or a Mastercard logo.
+The Visa or Mastercard logo will allow the merchant to run the transaction as a credit card rather than a debit card.

-Fees.
-Or a reduction of fees.
-Although there's no hard and fast rule because processing fees are always dependent on your actual merchant services provider, debit transactions are often less expensive than credit transactions.
-Debit transactions typically charge a flat fee while credit transactions fees are based on the total transaction amount.
+Fees — or rather, a reduction of fees.
+Although there's no set rule because processing fees are always dependent on your merchant services provider, debit transactions are often less expensive than credit transactions.
+Debit transactions typically charge a flat fee while credit transaction fees are based on the total transaction amount.
 Because of this flat verse variable cost structure, a breakeven point exists.
-For small transactions, debit can actually be more expensive than credit.
-A good rule of thumb is that a $20 transaction is about the breakeven point.
+And for small transactions, debit can actually be more expensive than credit.
+A good rule of thumb is that a $20 transaction is around the breakeven point.

 It depends.
 Is the average transaction at your business greater or less than $20?

-Signature capture pinpads allow customers to swipe credit cards on the pinpad as well as sign their name electronically (think about the pinpads at your local grocery store).
+Signature capture PIN Pads allow customers to swipe credit cards on the PIN Pad as well as sign their name electronically, like the PIN Pad at your local grocery store.
 Signed receipts can help prevent chargebacks.
-These pinpads can also project advertisements or videos on their digital screens when not being used.
+These PIN Pads can also project advertisements or videos on their digital screens when they are not being used.

 What about EMV, NFC, and Apple Pay?

-No. First, pinpads must be encrypted with the merchant's payment processor.
-You simply can't pick any pinpad and expect it to work.
-Further, different pinpads are designed for different software programs.
-That's why it's always helpful to speak with a POS specialist before purchasing your pinpad.
+No, PIN Pads must be encrypted with the merchant's payment processor, and they are typically designed for specific software programs.
+That's why it's always helpful to speak with a POS specialist before purchasing your PIN Pad.